cloud-py-api/nc_py_api/docs/FirstSteps.rst

 .. note:: We welcome the idea of how to make the definition of search queries more friendly.

 .. literalinclude:: ../examples/as_client/files/find.py

+Conclusion
+""""""""""

+Once you have a good understanding of working with files, you can move on to more APIs.

+You don't have to learn them all at the same time, but it's good to at least have a general idea, so let's go with :ref:`more-apis`!